theo-armour/maps-2021/sandbox/rma-stats/README.md

 Yikes!
 What a nice jump toward a better user experience.

-It was one of those days where you can write ten lines of code, press reload - and it all just works
+It was one of those days where you can write ten lines of code, press reload - and it all just works.

+A bunch of to-do items have been dealt with.
+What's next>

+* Add sortable tables
+* The code can now slice and dice the data in any needed fashion.
+We need to figure what to do with the data

 Done

-* 2021-08-02 ~ Make mobile friendly
-* 2021-08-02 ~ Add location.hash links to select counties
-* 2021-08-02 ~ Add display random county at start up
 * 2021-08-01 ~ Present data by states then county
 * 2021-08-01 ~ Use menu or display tag to show and hide data by state then county
 * 2021-08-01 ~ Identify major crops by country, state & county